DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/inference/create.md

 # Create Inference Service

-The Intelligent Engine currently offers Triton and vLLM as inference frameworks.
+The AI Lab currently offers Triton and vLLM as inference frameworks.
 Users can quickly start a high-performance inference service with simple configurations.

 ## Inference Service Console